AkshathaSingh/NeuroFlow-Data-Project/README.md

   - Seaborn
   - Tabulate (to create tables)

-Thses libraries can be installed using the command, "pip install ____" (blank: library name) through command line interface.
+These libraries can be installed using the command, "pip install ____" (blank: library name) through command line interface.